malwaremily/infosec-news-briefs/README.md

 ### 2021/10/26

+#### International Law Enforcement Operation Targeting Opioid Traffickers on the Darknet Results in 150 Arrests Worldwide and the Seizure of Weapons, Drugs, and over $31 Million
+* [Department of Justice Press Release](https://www.justice.gov/opa/pr/international-law-enforcement-operation-targeting-opioid-traffickers-darknet-results-150): "Today, the Department of Justice, through the Joint Criminal Opioid and Darknet Enforcement (JCODE) team joined Europol to announce the results of Operation Dark HunTor, a coordinated international effort on three continents to disrupt opioid trafficking on the Darknet.
+The operation, which was conducted across the United States, Australia, and Europe, was a result of the continued partnership between JCODE and foreign law enforcement against the illegal sale of drugs and other illicit goods and services.
+Operation Dark HunTor builds on the success of last year’s Operation DisrupTor and the coordinated law enforcement takedown earlier this year of DarkMarket, the world’s then-largest illegal marketplace on the Darknet.
+At the time, German authorities arrested the marketplace’s alleged operator and seized the site’s infrastructure, providing investigators across the world with a trove of evidence.
+Europol’s European Cybercrime Centre (EC3) and JCODE have since been compiling intelligence packages to identify key targets."

 ### 2021/10/27

 #### FBI Releases Indicators of Compromise Associated with Ranzy Locker Ransomware
 * [US-CERT](https://us-cert.cisa.gov/ncas/current-activity/2021/10/27/fbi-releases-indicators-compromise-associated-ranzy-locker): "The Federal Bureau of Investigation (FBI) has released a Flash report detailing indicators of compromise (IOCs) associated with attacks using Ranzy Locker, a ransomware variant first identified targeting victims in the United States in late 2020.
 CISA encourages users and administrators to review the IOCs and technical details in FBI Flash CU-000153-MW and apply the recommend mitigations."

+#### Apple Releases Security Updates for Multiple Products
+* [US-CERT](https://us-cert.cisa.gov/ncas/current-activity/2021/10/27/apple-releases-security-updates-multiple-products): "Apple has released security updates to address vulnerabilities in multiple products.
+An attacker could exploit some of these vulnerabilities to take control of an affected system."

+#### NRA responds to reports of Grief ransomware attack
+* [ZDNet](https://www.zdnet.com/article/nra-responds-to-reports-of-grief-ransomware-attack/): Jonathan Greig "The National Rifle Association (NRA) has released a statement today after a ransomware gang claimed to have attacked the organization.
+The Grief ransomware gang -- which has ties to the prolific Russian cybercrime group Evil Corp -- posted about the NRA on its leak site, setting off hours of headlines and concerns from members of the group."

+#### Salesforce and Google create cybersecurity baseline for companies checking vendors
+* [ZDnet](https://www.zdnet.com/article/salesforce-and-google-create-cybersecurity-baseline-for-companies-checking-vendors/): Jonathan Greig "MVSP is presented in the form of a minimum baseline checklist that can be used to verify the security posture of a solution."

 # NOVEMBER
 # DECEMBER